corcorana/restingIAF/code/tutorial/tute_README.md

 This brief tutorial is designed to familiarise you with the functions provided in the `restingIAF` package, and demonstrate how these functions might be integrated within an analysis script for EEGLAB.

 ## Data files and preprocessing
-We provide 2 eyes-closed resting-state recordings (pre-/post-experiment) from 2 participants in an EEG study (Table 1).
+We provide 3 sets of eyes-closed resting-state EEG recordings (pre- & post-experiment; see Table 1).
 These files have been preprocessed in EEGLAB and saved as .set files.
 More information about this study, including minimially-processed versions of the data files included here, can be accessed from [figshare](https://figshare.com/articles/Muspelheim_data/3412312).